 7 Action Planning Tools: Structuring Success

-Action planning tools are methods and frameworks used by individuals and organizations to strategically plan actions and initiatives.
+Action planning tools are methods and frameworks individuals and organizations use to plan actions and initiatives strategically.

 Action planning tools provide structure to break down goals into concrete, achievable steps.